Path to Exile card art

 How often is Path to Exile drawn in a Commander game?

-What turn does Path to Exile usually get cast?
+What turn does Path to Exile typically get cast?

 Does casting Path to Exile actually improve your win rate?

-Yes, Path to Exile is legal and unrestricted in Commander, as well as in Legacy, Modern, Vintage, Historic, Timeless, Duel Commander, and several other formats.
+Path to Exile is legal in Commander, Duel Commander, Legacy, Modern, Vintage, Historic, Timeless, and Oathbreaker.
 It is not legal in Standard, Pioneer, Pauper, or Pauper Commander.
-In Commander specifically it is widely considered one of the format's premier single-target removal spells due to its one-mana cost and unconditional exile effect.
+There are no bans in any format where it is currently listed as legal.